SQream/sqream_docs/installation_guides/installing_studio_on_stand_alone_server.rst

    a.
 Access Studio from your browser (``http://<IP_Address>:8080``)

    b.
-Log in to SQream
+Log in to SQreamDB

 6. Save the configuration to run on boot: